Full Circle

 Artist: Graham Haynes

-Featuring: Graham Haynes (Cornet/Sounds), Chris Buono (Guitar/Sounds), Leon Gruenbaum (Keys/Sounds/Samchillian), Adam Klipple (Keys), James Hurt (Keys/Sounds), Shahzad Ismaily (Bass/Sounds), Marcus Gilmore (Drums), Guy Licata (Drums)
+Featuring: Graham Haynes (Cornet/Sounds), Chris Buono (Guitar/Sounds), Leon Gruenbaum (Keys/Sounds/Samchillian), Adam Klipple (Keys), James Hurt (Keys/Sounds), Shahzad Ismaily (Bass/Sounds), Marcus Gilmore (Drums), Guy Licata (Drums), LaTanya Hall (Vocals on “Circle One”)

 Second Quadrant